mohayonao/old-neume.js/README.md

 ![](http://upload.wikimedia.org/wikipedia/commons/a/ab/Gregorian_chant.gif)

 ## What is?
 **Neume** (/ˈnjuːm/; ja: ニューム) is a Web Audio API library for developing browser music.
-The architecture of neume.js provides very simple operation for creating web-based audio application and generates optimized audio-graph for Web Audio API.
+The architecture of neume.js provides a very simple interface for creating web-based audio application and generates optimized audio-graph for Web Audio API.

 ## Examples